 On January 23, 2020, the IASB issued amendments to IAS 1 Presentation of Financial Statements (the 2020 amendments), to clarify the classification of liabilities as current or non-current.
 On October 31, 2022, the IASB issued Non-current Liabilities with Covenants (Amendments to IAS 1) (the 2022 amendments), to improve the information a company provides about long-term debt with covenants.

 The 2020 amendments and the 2022 amendments (collectively "the Amendments") are effective for annual periods beginning on or after January 1, 2024.
 Early adoption is permitted.
 A company that applies the 2020 amendments early is required to also apply the 2022 amendments.
-The Corporation will assess the impact of its adoption on its financial statements.
+The Company is currently assessing the impact on disclosures of accounting policies.